zpoint/Redis-Internals/Object/hash/hash.md

 >
 > use "activerehashing yes" if you don't have such hard requirements but want to free memory asap when possible.

-redis server use a hash table to store every key and value, as we learn from the above examples, the hash table won't take steps rehashing unless you keep searching/modifying the hash table, `activerehashing` is used in the server main loop to help with that
+Redis server use a hash table to store every key and value, as we learn from the above examples, the hash table won't take steps rehashing unless you keep searching/modifying the hash table, `activerehashing` is used in the server main loop to help with that

 	/* redis/src/server.c */
     /* Rehash */